-However, with a business that is operating at a medium or large scale, it can be hard to take every feedback into consideration.
-It is also really hard to centralize this feedback, especially if you get dozens of comments per day.
+However, with a business operating at a medium or large scale, it is hard to take all feedback into consideration.
+It is also hard to centralize this feedback, especially if you get dozens of comments per day.

 Heatmaps visualize your user’s actions by overlaying colors.

 The “hotter” (redder) the color, the more interaction.

-Heatmaps are quite popular.
+Heatmaps are popular.
 That’s because they are easy and fast to understand due to their visual presentation.

 Here is an example of a use case:

 You can instantly see that most users are logging in via Facebook.
 Now you can use that knowledge and move the FB button to the top to improve your UX.

-Heatmaps are especially helpful in evaluating your most important button:
+Heatmaps are especially helpful in testing your most important button:

 CTA (Call to Action).

-With Web Analytics, you can view every type of data that you can imagine – as long as it can be expressed in charts or numbers.
+With Web Analytics, you can view every type of data you can imagine – as long as it is expressed in charts or numbers.
 You can track views, clicks, active users etc. With most tools, you can even set your own metrics.

-You always should be looking to be using one web analytics tool, I am recommending Google Analytics or Mixpanel.
+You should always look to be using one web analytics tool, I am recommending Google Analytics or Mixpanel.

-Form Analytics are, as the name suggests, conducted by forms.
-It is a direct way to ask users for feedback and express it in numbers, making the results easy to evaluate.
+Form Analytics are, as the name suggests, conducted in forms.
+It is a direct way to ask users for feedback and express it in numbers, making the results easy to test.

 For example: “How easy do you find it to navigate through our app from a scale from 1 to 10?”

 However, there is a thin line: You can annoy your users by asking for feedback all the time.

-Ironically, using this type of UX analytics can possibly lead to a worse UX.
+Ironically, using this UX analytics might lead to a worse UX.

 A/B testing is an industry standard.

 Let’s say you are undecided on what is the best way to proceed with a screen, so you implement two versions of what you want to test (Layout, Button colors etc.).

 Afterward, you check which version had the best conversion rate and where the user stayed the longest.

 Now you have an empirically proven result that shows you the better version.